dancju/dancju.github.io/_posts/2015-01-07-prolog-tsp.md

 title: Two Prolog solutions to TSP
 ---

-Just been learning Prolog for days.
-I'm posting these code here because I could not find a briefer solution.
+I'm posting these code here because I can not find a briefer solution.

 ## Brute force search